You have /5 articles left.

 Unlike the state’s existing aid program, which was established in 1996 and provides free tuition for recent high school graduates, the opportunity grant has no age or income requirements, making it available to returning adults as well as undocumented immigrants.
 And it has led to a significant uptick in enrollment: Since fall 2022, the state’s total number of college students has grown by nearly 7 percent.

-“This study points to a real crisis,” she said.
+“This study points to a real crisis,” said Sarita Cargas, an associate professor of human rights at the University of New Mexico and co-author of the report.
 “Colleges are getting more students and they don’t have the resources to support them … It’s an equity issue.”

 Addressing this gap should not only be a matter of moral concern for colleges, Cargas added, but a matter of sustainability in an era when student outcomes are increasingly important.